-The application associated with the proposed tentative subdivision plan qualifies for a Type 3 quasi-judicial review under this Section and FCC Title 11, Chapter 7: Modifications.
+The application associated with the proposed tentative subdivision plan qualifies for a Type III quasijudicial review under this Section and FCC Title 11, Chapter 7: Modifications.
 The applicant has applied for a Preliminary Planned Unit Development Plan, tentative subdivision plan, and modifications to provisions of Chapters 2-6 of Title 11 and Chapter 36 of Title 10.